 I’m sure we’ve all found ourselves with a bag of mostly unused coriander that’s turned in the blink of a fridge light, from meal lifting magic herb to brown, liquid mush.
-As always, I suggest you follow the wet towel approach in my herb storage guidance piece to keep the herb fresh for as long as possible.
+As always, I suggest you follow the wet towel approach to keep the herb fresh for as long as possible.

 Perhaps more than any other herb, I’d say the best thing to do to get the most out of coriander is to use it liberally and often.
-To my mind, there’s little/nothing to be gained from trying to freeze or dry coriander.
+To my mind, there’s little or nothing to be gained from trying to freeze or dry coriander.
 You could blitz it with olive oil to prolong the herb’s use, though that’ll turn black and unappealing soon enough.

 In most instances, it’s the leaves that you want; the stems are stringy and are not enjoyable to eat, though they do carry a lot of flavour (more on this below).
 If a recipe calls for fresh coriander, really you need to pick the leaves from the stems and then chop them or use whole as required, reserving the stems for another purpose.

 Of course, your first thought at an instruction to ‘pick the leaves’ will, no doubt, be to ignore it, because life is too short.
 Yet unless you’re using huge quantities, it’s not really that time consuming, and is often quicker and more efficient than finding yourself picking through a tangle of stems later on (we’ve all been there).

 Like basil, the leaves are delicate and don’t take direct heat very well, losing much of their impact when cooked, so you’ll find most recipes suggest adding the leaf at the end of the process/as a garnish.